gunins/functional/readme.md

 ## Library for working with pull based async Tasks, Nodejs Streams and more [![Build Status](https://api.travis-ci.org/gunins/stonewall.svg?branch=master)](https://travis-ci.org/gunins/functional)

 !
 Curently this library is on development stage.
+!
+ES6 Modules recommend to use through rollup or webpack.

 ### Why This Library